Song of Ilium

 Many notable literary figures have acclaimed the Iliad as a transporting work of art.
 Frankly, I don't entirely get it.
 Even after having read several different translations of the epic poem.

-I suspect any non-academic today who takes on the Iliad—that is, reads the entire work rather than just the most famous bits that have been dramatized in movies—would find it similarly disappointing.
+I suspect any non-academic today who takes on the Iliad—that is, reads the entire work rather than just the most famous bits that have been dramatized in movies—might find it similarly disappointing.

-In the first place, all the really juicy stuff about the Trojan War, like how it started with love-smitten Paris whisking Greek queen Helen away to Troy and how it ended with that great trick of a wooden horse—none of that is actually in Homer's massive poem.
+In the first place, all the really juicy stuff about the Trojan War, like how it started with love-smitten Paris whisking Greek queen Helen away to Troy and how it ended with that great trick of a wooden horse—none of that is actually in the main narrative of Homer's massive poem.
+Rather it's recounted as memories of the past or predictions of the future.

 Instead the poet plunks us into the tenth and last year of the conflict between the Achaeans (as the Mycenaean-era Greeks are referred to by Homer, who also uses the terms Danaans and Argives) and the Trojans, who were probably Hittites and are portrayed by Homer as very similar to the Greeks, sharing the same gods, though slightly more exotic and eastern in their culture (King Priam having multiple wives, for example).

 And when they aren't slaughtering each other, they're making rousing speeches in their own camps to get the blood up for the next round of shedding it.
-All this may have have been exciting stuff for the people of the time but, as they say, "it killed the ancient Greeks and now it's killing me".
+A lot about of honour and duty in the service of slaying your king's enemies on whatever pretense anyone can come up with.
+All this may have have been exciting stuff for the people of the time but can become tedious for modern readers.

 Death by design

-The god, who Homer has residing on Mount Ida (in Asia Minor as opposed to the better known Mount Olympus in Greece), conspire daily in the affairs of humans, both in the big battles and in the petty disputes among the combatants and city dwellers.
+The gods, whom Homer has residing on Mount Ida in Asia Minor as opposed to the better known Mount Olympus in Greece, conspire daily in the affairs of humans, both in the big battles and in the petty disputes among the combatants and city dwellers.
 These all-too-human super-beings also spend much of their time squabbling among themselves, trying to win benefits for the Greeks or Trojans they favour.
-Homer practically invents in the Iliad the personalities of the anicent gods from the all-powerful Zeus on down, with which we have become so familiar.
+Homer practically invents in the Iliad the personalities of the ancient gods from the all-powerful Zeus on down, with which we have become so familiar.
 Zeus himself seems rather impartial, agreeing to help both sides of the war in turn.
 On balance, he seems to prefer a Trojan victory, but is undercut by his scheming wife Hera and some of his divine children who back the Achaeans.

 Achilles' great friend Patroclus fights in his stead, killing more than anyone else in the Iliad but is eventually brought down by Hector.
 This finally brings Achilles onto the battlefield to settle the fate of many Trojans, including Hector—and by extension the city of Troy.
 But Achilles, who was born of a goddess and a mortal king, knows and accepts that his own unavoidable end is approaching.